 Can the police search my car for drugs in a Massachusetts drug arrests during a traffic stop?

 Those charged with a Massachusetts Drug offense, often have the question of whether a charge of intent to distribute can arise out of a search of the car during a traffic stop.
-The issue of when a search of a vehicle is proper is a common issue in a Boston drug offense.
+The issue of when a search of a vehicle is proper is a common issue in a Massachusetts drug offense.

 - A traffic stop involves the following legal issues in a Massachusetts Drug Arrest.